Alle Infos zum AirTag 2: Erscheinungsdatum, Features und mehr

 Although many details are still speculative, the information so far suggests a promising update that will further improve the functionality and usability of the AirTag.

-Design and changes compared to AirTag 1
+Design and changes compared to the AirTag 1

-No switching to rechargeable batteries
+No switch to rechargeable batteries

-AirTag and Vision Pro integration
+AirTag and Vision Pro Integration

 What we know so far